zakil-02/SpectralPruningBraess/README.md

 Supports -

-1. Rewiring using ProxyAdd, ProxyDelete.
+1. Rewiring using proxyaddmin,proxyaddmax,proxydelmin,proxydelmax.
+Add/Delete edges to either maximize or minimize the spectral gap.
 2. Rewiring using FoSR.
+Adds edges to maximize spectral gap. (https://github.com/kedar2/FoSR)
 3. Rewiring using SDRF.
+Rewires the graph based on discrete Ricci curvature. (https://github.com/jctops/understanding-oversquashing)

 For experiments on larger heterophilic datasets - use the code base from - https://github.com/yandex-research/heterophilous-graphs requires DGL.
 Change the datasets.py to include the rewiring scheme.